Type to search

 For one thing, having a larger capsule means your mic will be positioned closer to your mouth, which helps with vocal emphasis and muting room sounds.

 Size aside, the microphone performs really well.
 The sound profile is simple and clean.
 Users can choose between four different recording modes depending on the type of recording they want to achieve, much like the Blue Yeti classic version.
 To get a little technical, the microphone has an output of 24-bit/48kHz.
-All of these combined make the Blue Yeti X one of the best USB microphones and most well-rounded options out there no matter what level you’re at.
+All of these combined make the Blue Yeti X one of the top mics and most well-rounded options out there no matter what level you’re at.

 Pros and Cons of the Blue Yeti X